Ninnindale: Production

 Telugu film director, Jayanth C. Paranjee who was brought up in Bangalore, Karnataka, expressed his intent in making a Kannada film with a script that he had for a long time and held very close to heart.
-The film script being a fun romantic story of new generation, is set for an extensive shooting at the USA thus making Puneeth's first long time schedule shot at a foreign locale.
+The film script being a new generation romantic story was shot in New York City thus marking Puneeth's first long time schedule shot at a foreign locale.
 The launch of the film was held on 12 August 2013.
+The movie was shot in United States for a 35-day period - which the makers claimed to be a first instance for a Kannada movie.

 Initially actress Kriti Kharbanda was set to play the female lead, however it was later reported that the former Miss India finalist, Erica Fernandes was confirmed for the role.
 Television actress Nandini Vittal has given voice over for Erica Fernandes in this movie.
 Telugu actors Brahmanandam and Sonia Deepti played key roles.
 Thilak Shekar played a cop from the New York Police Department (NYPD).

 Soundtrack

 Audio was launched on 31 December 2013 in presence of his brother Shivrajkumar.
 Initially it was learnt that Mahesh Babu is going to launching the audio of Ninnindale.
-Later he didn't attend the function due to unknown reasons.
+Later he didn't attend the function for unknown reasons.
 But Mahesh Babu wished the Ninnindale team and spoke about his relation with Rajkumar's family through.
 The film marks the debut of Telugu director Jayanth C. Paranjee into Kannada.
 Producer Vijay Kumar is happy with the first rush of the film and wants the audio release to make a grand statement.

 The music is composed by Mani Sharma.

 Reception

 Critical response

 Shyam Prasad S of Bangalore Mirror scored the film at 2.5 out of 5 stars and says "The audience will also miss Harikrishna and Arjun Janya.
 Except for the lead actors, the rest of them are wasted.
 Sadhu Kokila does not evoke a single laughter while Brahmanandam’s debut in Kannada is forgettable.
 If it was not for the presence of Puneeth and his huge fan base, Ninnindale would’ve been a disaster."
 Shyam Prasad S of The Times of India scored the film at 3 out of 5 stars and says "Puneeth Rajkumar’s fans may not want to miss him in an adventurous avatar.
 Erica Fernandes is impressive as the girl next door.
 But PG Vinda’s outstanding cinematography is the high point of the film.
-Mani Sharma’s music will leave you humming."Sify wrote "Camera work by P.G.Vindha is brilliant and shows the beauty of New York in a very standard mode.
+Mani Sharma’s music will leave you humming."
+Sify wrote "Camera work by P.G.Vindha is brilliant and shows the beauty of New York in a very standard mode.
 Sky diving and breathtaking aerial stunts form the highlight of the movie.
 The expected movie has lived up to its expectations and has been welcomed grandly by the audience."